“In the end, we will remember not the words of our enemies, but the silence of our friends.” – Dr. King

-Except in this case, I would take away the word “white” and just leave the word “moderate”, but today’s moderate comes in all races.
+Except, in this case, I would take away the word “white” and just leave the word “moderate” because today’s moderate comes in all races.

-So let’s say you decide to take the “racial justice” route, meaning you possibly forego future income/opportunities to stand for what’s right.
+Let’s say you decide to take the “racial justice” route, meaning you possibly forego future income/opportunities to stand for what’s right.
 What’s next for you?

-I believe there are two (3) ways to get back on your feet.
-Choose one:
+I believe you can choose one (1) of three (3) ways to get back on your feet:

 The 1st one, fight to get accepted back into the company that banned you, is what Kaepernick is doing right now.
 Will that work?
-It remains to be seen (as of 2/15/19, Kaepernick’s collusion case against the NFL has been settled).
+It remains to be seen (note: as of 2/15/19, Kaepernick’s collusion case against the NFL has been settled).

-The 3rd one, join a company/platform that believes in what you believe in, is what I’ll like to talk about.
+The 3rd one, join a company/platform that believes what you believe in, is what I’ll like to talk about.
 But in order for this to work, there is one golden rule you have to remember:

 For example, I use Lyft for ride-sharing instead of the more popular Uber, because Lyft’s values align more with mine (for example, Lyft offers free rides to historical sites during Black History Month).

-What if there’s isn’t another company to work within your field?
+What if there isn’t another company to work within your field?
 Then find like-minded people regardless of race and create/build together!